AntonTheDev/FlightAnimator/README.md

 Chaining animations together in FlightAnimator is very easy.
 You can nest animations using three different types triggers:

 * Simultaneously
-* Time progress based
+* Time Progress Based
-* Value progress of the animation
+* Value Progress Based

+These can be applied to the view being animated, or any other view accessible in the view heirarchy.
 Let's look at how to nest some animations using triggers.

-####Trigger On Start
+####Trigger Simultaneously

-If you want to chain animations together without value progress, or time progress, there is a specific method that will trigger an animation as the parent animation begins to animation.
-Below is an examples that will trigger the second animation as the the parent begins animating by calling `animator.triggerOnStart(...)`
+To trigger an animation right as the parent animation begins, attach a trigger on a parent animator by calling `animator.triggerOnStart(...)`.
+The trigger will perform the animation enclosed accordingly right as the the parent begins animating.

 ```swift
 view.animate { (animator) in